Who Can Sue After a Car Accident in California?

 How to Determine Fault for a Car Accident

-Whether it was a negligent driver or a manufacturer who created a faulty vehicle part, the bottom line is, somebody made a mistake that led to your accident.
-Liability can be a tricky issue especially in complex collisions involving multiple parties and commercial vehicles.
+Whether it was a negligent driver or a manufacturer that created a defective car, the bottom line is, somebody made a mistake that led to your accident.
+Finding who is at fault can still be tricky, however—especially for complex collisions involving multiple parties and commercial vehicles.

 - Speeding/driving too fast for weather conditions

 - Aggressive driving exhibited by tailgating, passing on the right, and other actions

 - Distracted driving, such as driving while talking on the phone, eating, applying makeup, or texting